vchikalkin/next-downloader-bot/README.md

 # Next-Downloader-Bot

-A Telegram bot for downloading TikTok and Instagram videos and images without watermarks.
+A Telegram bot for downloading TikTok, Instagram, YouTube, and YouTube Shorts videos and images without watermarks.
 Built with TypeScript, Grammy.js, and Redis for caching.

 ## 🤖 Try the Bot